Skip to main content

 Fundamentals

-Understanding the internal landscape of your body, especially when living with (PCOS), begins with recognizing the subtle yet powerful molecules that orchestrate your metabolic and hormonal health.
+Understanding the internal landscape of your body, especially when living with Polycystic Ovary Syndrome (PCOS), begins with recognizing the subtle yet powerful molecules that orchestrate your metabolic and hormonal health.
 You may be experiencing a frustrating collection of symptoms ∞ irregular cycles, metabolic shifts, and changes in your physical and emotional well-being.

 These experiences are valid, and they are rooted in complex biological processes.
-One of the most significant of these involves two isomers of inositol ∞ (MI) and (DCI).
+One of the most significant of these involves two isomers of inositol ∞ myo-inositol (MI) and D-chiro-inositol (DCI).
 Think of these as two distinct keys, designed for different but related locks within your cells.

 Both are vital for your body to properly use insulin, the hormone that manages blood sugar.
 In the intricate communication network of your body, insulin is a primary messenger, and inositols are the trusted couriers that help deliver its message inside the cell.